-The combination of anxiolytic and anti-inflammatory therapy could be a promising treatment for seizure.
-Thus, we advocate the combination of both therapies in the management of seizure patients to better treatment outcome.
+The combination of anxiolytic and antiinflammatory therapy could be a promising treatment for seizure.
+Thus, we advocate the combination of both therapies in the management of seizure patients for better treatment outcome.

 Conflicts of Interest

 Authors have declared that they have no competing interest